 How to Get a Good Night's Sleep with Diabetes

 Sleeplessness is an epidemic of sorts, as the CDC suggests that more than 1 in 3 adults regularly do not get enough sleep.
 Constant diabetes-related sleep disruptions can accumulate over time, potentially leading to negative consequences.
-While many with diabetes may have interrupted sleep, there are steps you can take to help you get a full night’s rest.
+While many with diabetes may have interrupted sleep, good sleep can have benefits for your blood sugar strategy.
+Here are steps you can take to help you get a full night’s rest.

 When sleep is regularly interrupted, you miss out on the restorative processes that take place overnight.
 It’s not just the quantity of sleep (how many hours) that matters — the quality (how well) matters also.
 Having a goal of 8 hours of sleep per night is great, but even if you get enough hours, your sleep quality may be low.